 1. Our warm and cozy color scheme will complement the mocha wall color and deep brown beams with some tangerine and golden colored accessories.
 We’ll also bring in some lighter tan tones for contrast and depth.

-4. Injecting a splash of goldish-yellow onto the dining table in the form of a from Target will break up all the wood tones in the chairs, the table, and the beams up above.
+4. Injecting a splash of goldish-yellow onto the dining table in the form of a cheerful table runner from Target will break up all the wood tones in the chairs, the table, and the beams up above.
 Such a simple solution to dress up a dining space in a snap.

 6. The stunning stone fireplace is flatscreen ready, but we think adding some rustic charm to the actual fireplace opening would cozy things up and look oh so warm and inviting.
 A woven basket (check out Michael’s, Target, or Linens N’ Things) full of some logs for the fire would look great tucked right inside the fireplace opening- and they’ll be at the ready for a crackling fire when the colder months roll around.